evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Standard_Range_AWD/_index.md

 ## Performance

 The Ford Mustang Mach-E Standard Range AWD delivers a solid performance with a maximum power of 258 kW (351 hp / 346 bhp) and a total torque of 580 Nm (428 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.8 seconds and reaches a top speed of 180 km/h (112 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.8 seconds and reaches a top speed of 180 km/h (112 mph), making it competitive within its class.

 ## Battery, Range, and Charging